Tight bounds on the convergence of noisy random circuits to the uniform distribution: Results

 where we applied the Paley-Zygmund inequality in \cref{eqn:paley}, used \cref{eqn:boundvar} in \cref{eqn:step2}, and used the fact that $|L_{d}\circ L_d^\dagger(i)| \le 4^d$ for every site $i$ to get \cref{eqn:step}. \end{proof}

 \cref{cor:typical_lower_bound} shows that, for any depth that grows slower than

 for most circuits the total variation distance $\delta$ is lower bounded by $e^{-cd}$ for some fixed constant $c$.
-Thus, the scaling with $d$ and $n$ for the lower bound obtained for the average of $\delta$ in \cref{thm_lowerbound_vardist} is actually characteristic of typical circuits at these depths, instead of being a property of rare circuits that occur with vanishing probability.
+This strengthens \cref{thm_lowerbound_vardist} by showing that the lower bound on $\mathbb{E}_\mathcal{B}[\delta]$ in \cref{thm_lowerbound_vardist} is actually characteristic of typical circuits at these depths.
+The typicality result rules out the possibility that $\mathbb{E}_\mathcal{B}[\delta]$ is dominated by rare circuits with unusually large deviation $\delta$.
 It is an interesting subject for future work to study similar typicality results for higher depths that scale polynomially with $n$.